Russia-Ukraine War: What to know on Russia’s war in Ukraine | Times Leader

 “The sovereignty, political independence and territorial integrity of all countries, big and small, must be respected,” said an announcement by the Foreign Ministry.

-The on Russia could have devastating consequences for energy and grain importers.
+The wave of global sanctions on Russia could have devastating consequences for energy and grain importers.
 Russia is a leading exporter of grains and a major supplier of crude oil, metals, wood and plastics.

 More companies are suspending operations in Russia, including Apple, Mercedes-Benz, BP, Volkswagen, clothing retailer H&M and furnishings store IKEA.